Empire of Vietnam: Constitutional issues

 Kim and his ministers spent a substantial amount of time on constitutional matters at their first meeting in Huế on 4 May 1945.
 One of their first resolutions was to alter the national name to Việt Nam.
 This was seen as a significant and urgent task.
 It implied territorial unity; "Việt Nam" had been Emperor Gia Long's choice for the name of the country since he unified the modern territory of Việt Nam in 1802.
 Furthermore, this was the first time that Vietnamese nationalists in the northern, central and southern regions of the country officially recognized this name.
-In March, activists in the North always mentioned Đại Việt (Great Việt), the name used before the 15th century by the Lê dynasty and its predecessors, while those in the South used Vietnam, and the central leaders used An Nam (Peaceful South) or Đại Nam (Great South, which was used by the Nguyễn Lords).
+In March, activists in the North always mentioned Đại Việt (Great Việt), the name used before the 15th century by the Lê dynasty and its predecessors, while those in the South used Vietnam, and the central leaders used An Nam (Peaceful South) or Đại Nam (Great South, which was used by the Nguyễn Lords, precursor of Nguyễn dynasty).

 Kim also renamed the three regions of the country—the northern (former Tonkin or Bắc Kỳ) became Bắc Bộ, the central region (former Annam or Trung Kỳ) became Trung Bộ, and the southern areas (former Cochinchina or Nam Kỳ) became Nam Bộ.
 Kim did this even though at the time the Japanese had only given him direct authority over the northern and central regions of Vietnam.
 When France had finished its conquest of Vietnam in 1885, only southern Vietnam was made a direct colony under the name of Cochinchina.
 The northern and central regions were designated as protectorates as Tonkin and Annam.
 When the Empire of Vietnam was proclaimed, the Japanese retained direct control of Cochinchina, in the same way as their French predecessors.

 Thuận Hóa, the pre-colonial name for Huế, was restored.
 Kim's officials worked to find a French substitute for the word "Annamite", which was used to denote Vietnamese people and their characteristics as described in French literature and official use.
 "Annamite" was considered derogatory, and it was replaced with "Vietnamien" (Vietnamese).
 Apart from Thuận Hóa, these terms have been internationally accepted since Kim ordered the changes.
 Given that the French colonial authorities emphatically distinguished the three regions of "Tonkin", "Annam", and "Cochinchina" as separate entities, implying a lack of national culture or political integration, Kim's first acts were seen as symbolic and the end of generations of frustration among Vietnamese intelligentsia and revolutionaries.

 On 12 June 1945, Kim selected a new national flag—a yellow, rectangular banner with four horizontal red stripes modeled after the quẻ Ly (☲, one of bagua) in the Book of Changes—and a new national anthem, the old hymn Đăng đàn cung (The King Mounts His Throne).
 This decision ended three months of speculation concerning a new flag for Vietnam.